elephantscale/es-training-new/python/slides/About-Python-Complete.md

      - Ask a lot of questions

- * This is an intro-intermediary class.
+ * This is an intro-intermediate class.

 Notes: